 You may also be able to use the warm-plug feature to replace the disk drive.
+This is true even if your disks are installed in the system cabinet rather than the Origin Vault enclosure described in this example.
 For information on this feature, see the scsiadminswap(1M), scsihotswap(1M), and the scsiquiesce(1M) man pages.